LudovicBoudi/Cyonima.ops.php.lib/README.md

 ## Changelog

+10/03/2024 :
+* Starting the cisco switch class

-07/03/2024 :
+08/03/2024 :
-* Adding ssh basic functions and associated documentation
+* Refactoring of all ssh set of functions into the Ops_class_ssh
-* Adding ssh specific functions for Arkoon firewalls and associated documentation
-* Adding local STDIN function and associated documentation
+* Refactoring of the documentation

 07/03/2024 :
 * Adding local lib for seek and replace function in files and associated documentation